anthonybudd/Express-ts-API-Template/README.md

 ### Auto-Generated Client-Side SDKs
 There is an [OpenAPISpec](./OpenApiSpec.yml) in the root of the repo.
 The project includes code generation config files for PHP, JavaScript and Swift.
 Use the below command to generate SDK Client Libraries for your API to `/sdk/dist`.
-A full list of supported langauages [can be found here.](https://github.com/OpenAPITools/openapi-generator?tab=readme-ov-file#overview)
+A full list of supported languages [can be found here.](https://github.com/OpenAPITools/openapi-generator?tab=readme-ov-file#overview)

 ```sh